-Malala has inspired a generation to advocate for girls to have adequate, safe access to education.
-Here's a look at five of the most powerful ways she's done it.
+Malala Yousafzai has inspired a generation to advocate for girls to have adequate, safe access to education.
+In honor of her birthday, here's a look at five of the most powerful ways she's done it.

 1. Putting her pen to paper